OctaDist/OctaDist/README.md

 ### Octahedral Distortion Parameters

 #### Purpose
-Octahedral distortion parameters have been being widely used in inorganic chemistry and material science to determine the change in stural distortion of metal complex.
+Octahedral distortion parameters have been being widely used in inorganic chemistry and material science to determine the change in structural distortion of metal complex.
 People in community, mostly chemist and crystallographer, have calculated these parameters for their structures, but not used a certain way to do this.
 Moreover, there is no software for determining this kind of parameter yet.
 Therefore, we present the OctaDist program as a choice for those who are interested in this.

 #### Calculation of ![](https://latex.codecogs.com/svg.Latex?%5CDelta), ![](https://latex.codecogs.com/svg.Latex?%5CSigma), and ![](https://latex.codecogs.com/svg.Latex?%5CTheta) Parameters